 grudge against the steel industry.
 An environmental group proposes that because

-coking is air polluting, that steel cannot be made with coke.
+coking is air polluting, that steel cannot be made without coke.
 Coking is where

 they take coal and heat it to drive off moisture and some volatiles, so when